voxj/vShell/readme.md

 ##
 <br><br>
 # REQUIREMENTS
 ### Both Linux and Windows are supported as of v1.2.
+Older versions require Linux.
 ##
 <br><br>
 # HOW TO USE?